Skip to main content

 The usual tests performed are:

-Download information on how to do a sperm count.
+How to do a sperm count

 b.
 Hormone measurements